makerlabmx/node-red-aquila/README.md

 #Aquila nodes for Node-Red

-Remember to run:
+Aquila's internet of things platform set of nodes for Node-Red.

-    npm install
+Remember to run to install dependencies:

     npm install